-Raw honey is the best type to use for creating products for medicinal use.
-It still maintains all the natural goodness, enzymes and minerals.
+Honey: Raw honey is the best type to use for creating homemade salves and creams.
+Unlike pasteurized honey, raw honey still maintains all the natural goodness, enzymes and minerals.

-Coconut Oil is used in many health and beauty regimes.
-It has skin healing properties and contains anti-fungal and antibacterial fatty acids.
+Coconut Oil: This oil is popular in many health and beauty regimes.
+Coconut oil has skin healing properties and contains anti-fungal and antibacterial fatty acids.

-Aloe Vera gel comes from the aloe plant.
-This jelly like substance found inside the leaves can be rubbed directly on a burn.
+Aloe Vera Gel: This gel comes from the aloe plant.
+The jelly like substance found inside the leaves can be rubbed directly on a burn.
 It promotes circulation and inhibits the growth of bacteria.

 You can make your own aloe vera gel using the juice from an aloe plant.
-However, it spoils quickly so I find the commercial variety better for this recipe.
+However, it spoils quickly and is very messy so most folks purchase the commercial variety ready to use.

-Pour your salve mixture into a container and let cool.
-The honey may separate from the oil/wax mixture.
+After your product has cooled, the honey may separate from the oil/wax mixture.
 That’s okay – just be sure to stir it well before each use.

 I prefer to keep my salve in the refrigerator.
 It should last for several months.
 Stir well before each use to mix the honey into the wax/oil.

-For any serious burn, seek medical attention immediately.
+For any serious burns, seek medical attention immediately.
 This wonderful salve is not a miracle cure.
-Some wounds require the attention of a doctor.
+Some wounds require the attention of a doctor for proper medical advise.